-iPhone "jailbreak or not to jailbreak?"
+iPhone: "jailbreak or not to jailbreak?"

 What are actually the advantages and disadvantages of this choice?

-- Add Cydia (an alternative to the App Store)
+- Add Cydia (reciprocating the App store)

 You would add something else to the list?